-The Department of Nutrition, Exercise, and Health Sciences prepares students in a variety of professions that focus on the physical and functional abilities of humans.
+The Department of Health Sciences prepares students in a variety of professions that focus on the physical and functional abilities of humans.
 Human functioning is the overriding theme of all curricula offerings.
-In addition to didactic aspects, many classes provide experiential learning through structured laboratories, practicums, and internships.
+In addition to didactic aspects, many classes provide experiential learning through structured laboratories, practicum, and internship experiences.
 All programs provide opportunities to interact with faculty and to participate in both undergraduate and graduate research.

 - Bachelor of Science: Exercise Science (EXSC)

 - Bachelor of Science: Clinical Physiology

 - Bachelor of Science: FSN - Dietetics Specialization

 - Bachelor of Science: FSN – Foods and Nutrition Specialization